The type of adviser you need depends on the level of advice you want and the type of products you’re interested in.

 Their licence will set out the types of products and services they are authorised to provide.

-QFE advisers are linked to an organisation, for example a bank.
-They can give personal advice only about products they sell.
+QFE advisers are linked to an organisation, for example, a bank.
+They can give personal advice only about the products they sell.
 This usually includes more simple products like insurance, bank term deposits or mortgages.

 They can also offer advice on their own investment products, including KiwiSaver.
 What they cannot do, is provide you with advice about products offered by other organisations.
 QFE advisers must ensure they closely follow a set of professional standards as set out by the organisations they work for.
 We oversee how QFEs manage their QFE advisers.